 On July 12, 2019, Luminex entered into an earn-in and joint venture agreement (the "BHP Agreement") with a wholly owned subsidiary of BHP relating to the Company's Tarqui 1 and 2 mining concessions ("Tarqui").
+On July 11, 2022, the Company received formal notice from BHP that it was exercising its right under the BHP Agreement to cease making certain payments and funding expenditures, as described in more detail below.

-Under the terms of the BHP Agreement, BHP has the right to:
+Under the terms of the BHP Agreement, BHP had the right to:

-- earn a 51% ownership interest in a joint venture company, which will hold Tarqui on completion of \$25 million of exploration expenditures and \$2.4 million of cash payments to Luminex over a four-year period ("First BHP Earn-in"); - (ii) earn an additional 9% interest in the joint venture company by solely funding an additional \$10 million of expenditures on Tarqui and making an additional \$4.6 million of cash payments over a further two-year period (for a total cumulative \$35 million of exploration expenditures and cumulative \$7 million of cash payments to Luminex) ("Second BHP Earn-in"); and - (iii) earn an additional 10% ownership interest in the joint venture company by sole funding an additional \$40 million of expenditures on Tarqui, for a cumulative \$75 million of exploration expenditures ("Third BHP Earn-in").
+- (i) earn a 51% ownership interest in the joint venture company, which holds Tarqui, on completion of \$25 million of exploration expenditures and \$2.4 million of cash payments to Luminex over a four-year period ("First BHP Earnin"); - (ii) earn an additional 9% interest in the joint venture company by sole funding an additional \$10 million of expenditures on Tarqui and making an additional \$4.6 million of cash payments over a further two-year period (for a total cumulative \$35 million of exploration expenditures and cumulative \$7 million of cash payments to Luminex) ("Second BHP Earn-in"); and - (iii) earn an additional 10% ownership interest in the joint venture company by sole funding an additional \$40 million of expenditures on Tarqui, for a cumulative \$75 million of exploration expenditures ("Third BHP Earn-in").